 In 2014 and 2015, South Carolina residents could buy health insurance through Consumers Choice, the state’s Consumer Oriented and Operated Plan (CO-OP).
 The CO-OP was funded under the ACA with a grant from the federal government.

 Nationwide, about $2 billion was awarded to CO-OPs in 22 states.
 In South Carolina, Consumers’ Choice Health Plan (CCHPSC) received about $87.6 million.
-However, by November 2015, officials had announced its closure.
-As of 2020, there were only four remaining CO-OPs offering plans in five states (all four of those CO-OPs appear to be fairly stable as of 2020, and there haven’t been any CO-OP closures since 2017).
+However, by November 2015, officials had announced its closure, and CO-OP members needed to select coverage from another insurer for 2016.

 Short-term health insurance in South Carolina

-South Carolina has its own state regulations regarding short-term health plans – and short-term plan terms can’t last more than 11 months in the state, with a total duration of 33 months (including renewals).
+South Carolina has its own state regulations regarding short-term health insurance plans.
+Short-term health insurance plans in South Carolina are currently prohibited from offering coverage which exceeds 11 months, with a total duration of 33 months of short-term health insurance coverage (including renewals).

 Read more about short-term health insurance in South Carolina.